Taxim: An Example-based Simulation Model for GelSight Tactile Sensors: Experiments

-We compare our polynomial table with the lookup table to show that our method can handle the spatial variance over the camera's field of view.
-A metal sphere is pressed randomly on the gelpad illustrated as circles in Fig.~\ref{fig:spatial} (a) and (b).
-Moreover, we interpolate the pixel-wised L1 errors as error maps shown in Fig.~\ref{fig:spatial} (c) for polynomial table and (d) for the lookup table.
-The darker the color is, the larger the errors are.
-Error maps show that the lookup table has higher errors at the boundaries, but the polynomial table performs equally well over the different locations.
-Quantitatively, the polynomial table has 2.269 L1 intensities errors on average, while the lookup table has 5.590 in the range 0 to 255.
+\textbf{Fine texture simulation} Our model can simulate the contact cases with fine-textured objects, as shown in Fig.~\ref{fig:teaser}.

-\textbf{Fine Texture Simulation} Our model can simulate the contact cases with fine-textured objects, as shown in Fig.~\ref{fig:teaser}.
+{\textbf{Simulation on various sensors and objects} Note that tactile images look different in Fig.~\ref{fig:all_results}, Fig.~\ref{fig:var} Fig.~\ref{fig:real_obj} and Fig.~\ref{fig:all_markers_1}.
+This is because we use 4 different GelSight sensors and manufactures lead to the difference.
+However, our model works well on all of them.
+We also apply our model on a DIGIT sensor~\cite{lambeta2020digit} and the results are shown in Fig.~\ref{fig:digit}.
+In addition, We test our model on various objects from the Google Scan dataset~\cite{googleScannedObjects} and some results are shown in Fig.~\ref{fig:real_obj}.}

-\textbf{Speed Test} We test all the simulation techniques, mentioned above, on a AMD Ryzen Threadripper 2950X 16-Core Processor CPU.
+\textbf{Speed test} We test all the simulation techniques, mentioned above, on a AMD Ryzen Threadripper 2950X 16-Core Processor CPU.
 We input height maps with the size 480 $\times$ 640, and output the simulated tactile images of the dataset.
-We then record the average running time of all the methods, as shown in the Table~\ref{table:speed}.
-Our method is the most computational light-weighted on CPU.
-However, Tacto~\cite{tacto} and Physics model~\cite{physic} can be largely accelerated on GPUs but not considered here for evaluation.
+We then record the average running time of all the methods, as shown in the Table~\ref{table:speed}. {Our method is the most computationally lightweight on CPU and achieves the real-time data transferring speed from real sensors.} However, Tacto~\cite{wang2020tacto} and Physics model~\cite{agarwal2021simulation} can be largely accelerated on GPUs but not considered here for evaluation.
 Our method can be potentially optimized for GPU computation as well and we will work on that for the next step.